MicrosoftDocs/Viva/Viva/engage/work-with-external-users/external-messaging-faq.md

 ### Q: Where does the data for external participants live?

 A: The conversation data is available to [verified admins](../manage-viva-engage-users/manage-viva-engage-admins.md) (by using data export) of any participant on the conversation.
-So if your employee is participating in a conversation on another network, because that conversation shows up in their inbox, it is available in your network's data export.
-For more information, see [Find external participants in a Yammer network](find-external-participants.md).
+So if your employee is participating in a conversation on another network, because that conversation shows up in their inbox, it's available in your network's data export.
+For more information, see [Find external participants in a Viva Engage network](find-external-participants.md).

 ### Q: When I add an external participant to a conversation do they enter my network?